SKLINET/SyliusCustomOptionsPlugin/README.md

 To: [shop_dir]/templates
 ```

-In order to use the customer options, you need to override the product and order item.
+In order to use the customer options, you need to override the product, product variant and order item.
 ```php
 use Brille24\SyliusCustomerOptionsPlugin\Entity\ProductInterface;
 use Brille24\SyliusCustomerOptionsPlugin\Traits\ProductCustomerOptionCapableTrait;